Pourri

-Pourri (also written ~Pourri) is a company that devises and sells fragrant sprays for toilets.
-They are the makers of Poo-Pourri.
-These are made of essential oils and other natural compounds, which coat the surface of the water and, the manufacturer claims, hold in bad odors.
+Pourri (also written ~Pourri) is a company that designs and sells fragrant sprays for toilets.
+It is the maker of Poo-Pourri, a product composed of essential oils and other natural compounds that coat the surface of the water.
+The manufacturer claims that these compounds can contain unpleasant odors.

 The name of the company is a pun on potpourri.

 History

 In 2007, after nine months of trying sprays, Suzy Batiz, founded the company and spent $25,000 of her own to begin making Poo-Pourri.
 The company was advertised by word of mouth for the first six years.

 In 2013, the company's advertisement video, Girls Don't Poop, starring Bethany Woodruff, made its debut and was seen more than 31 million times.
 In April 2014, Poo-Pourri was available at 9,000 stores, including CVS, Bed Bath & Beyond, Ulta, ACE and True Value.

 By January 2016, the company had sold over 17 million bottles of Poo-Pourri, and that October, their new online video team, 'Number 2 Productions', sent out the video, How to Poop at a Party.
 In 2016, Poo-Pourri was valued at $300 million.

 By May 2019, the company had sold over 60 million bottles of Poo-Pourri and its videos had over 350 million combined views.

 In 2022, the company rebranded from Poo~Pourri to ~Pourri and branched out into other categories of odor elimination.